Evert Lundquist: Parallels with British Artist Bloomberg

-Significance to contemporaries & current artists
+Significance to contemporaries and current artists

 Lundquist is recognized today as a key artist in modern Swedish art and its development.
 Lundquist's contemporaries, as well as current artists, recognize his importance and contributions.

 Leif Mattsson recalled how he had seen young artist respond "with curious looks" and "dropped chins" when they were confronted with the effusive "artistic power" of works by Lundquist.
 Amusingly, Mattison quipped that when students had seen the techniques Lundquist used, "the pasty color, the carvings, the furrows" the techniques themselves appeared like "swear words in the church".
 The way that Lundquist mastered and used paint, paint that was itself something of a constantly changing and living thing and intrinsically difficult to tame, made him of "considerable rank."
 Yet, he did not compromise, his works were "raw" and represented "compositional simplicity."

 Torsten Andersson felt that Lundquist had created a new type of visual language, and that the canvases after the late 1930s had broken away and come to life.
 He noticed a correlation between the weight (of impasto) and the deeper (and heavier) meanings of the paintings.

 Georg Baselitz claimed that after seeing an "axe" painting (an important motif in Lundquist's oeuvre) he questioned whether he himself should begin again as an artist.
 The painting continued to inspire this question in him some 46 years after seeing it.

 Kjell Strandqvist, felt that Evert Lundquist was one of the few painters who had the ability and knowledge which enabled him to successfully use his "artistic space".
 Lundquist's method of painting, the use of a large brush to create a limited brushstroke, generated a certain type of abstraction, "a free relation to mimesis."
 The motifs of the paintings did not escape, entirely free, from the copious "oily traces of his color" but were materially substantive enough to "convince us".
 They hovered between "creation and decay" allowing for an interesting dynamic to exist within the paintings.
 Irrespective of the strong form, "we feel that the resolution is within reach."